 The faculty at East Coast Dance Center are experienced, professional, and passionate about our industry!

-a native of Belarus, graduated from the National Choreography College of Belarus class A. I. Kolidenko.
+Igor Sapotko, a native of Belarus, graduated from the National Choreography College of Belarus class A. I. Kolidenko.
 His professional dancing career began during his last year in college.
-Mr. Igor was invited tojoin the National Academic Theater of the Opera and Ballet of Belarus where he worked with the brilliant choreographer Valentin Yelizariev.
-In 1989 Mr. Sapotko joined the Moscow Festival Ballet and a year later Bolshoi Theater Grigorovich Ballet where he worked with the world known choreographers and dancers such as Yuri Grigorovich, Leonid Lavrovsky, Yuri Vladimirov.
-In 1995 Mr. Igor came to the United States and danced with Sacramento Ballet, Washington Ballet, Milwaukee Ballet and Manassas Ballet.
+Igor was invited to join the National Academic Theater of the Opera and Ballet of Belarus where he worked with the brilliant choreographer Valentin Yelizariev.
+In 1989 he joined the Moscow Festival Ballet and a year later Bolshoi Theater Grigorovich Ballet where he worked with the world known choreographers and dancers such as Yuri Grigorovich, Leonid Lavrovsky, Yuri Vladimirov.
+In 1995 Igor came to the United States and danced with Sacramento Ballet, Washington Ballet, Milwaukee Ballet and Manassas Ballet.